Natsu13/Pyr2/README.md

 # Pyr2
-New type of Pyr Language more optimized and writed in C# can be compiled to JS for not but in future other language would be supported
+New type of Pyr Language more optimized and writed in C# can be compiled to JS for now but in future other language would be supported

 Example code (Custom class with custom operators):
 ```